Skip to content

 DANGER

 Ensure that the same version of the BWGW is used in both the Docker and RPM variants, as the software executes DB migration scripts when version discrepancies occur.
 Switching versions during migration should be avoided.
+The software version can be retrieved by running the command rpm -q apio-gw-core on the existing deployment.
 The software version can be updated later by adjusting the image reference in the docker-compose.yml file.

 The container can be launched either on the same host as the current RPM gateway (to be decommissioned later) or on a new host.
 If deployed on the same host, both versions must not run simultaneously unless they are exposed on different ports.